The Data and Resources Core has dual missions:

 In the beginning years of the network, we will be developing and disseminating resources that will be valuable to investigators conducting deprescribing research, and providing targeted consultations to investigators.

 Ongoing mentorship is essential for junior investigators.
 However, sometimes both junior and senior investigators can benefit greatly from a targeted conversation with a content expert.
-We are in the process of establishing a one-on-one consulting service.
-Join the network to receive notifications about the launch of this service and other network resources as they develop.
+Therefore, we have established a one-on-one consulting service.

 Resources (Under Development) Include: